Outright Odds

 Man City’s tactical analysis, formation & player ratings

-Man City’s team stats from the 2023-24 Premier League season (avg per game):
+Man City’s team stats from the 2024/25 Premier League season (avg per game as of 14/03/25):

-• Corners: 7.53
+• Corners: 7.41

-• Shots on target: 7.32
+• Shots on target: 5.89

-• Shots on target conceded: 2.92
+• Shots on target conceded: 3.83*

-• Offsides: 1.11
+• Offsides: 1.21*

 Manchester City 2024-25 player ratings*

-Pep Guardiola has had to deal with a lot of injury issues this season, forcing him to field makeshift defences at times.
-But the absences have allowed the likes of Rico Lewis and Savinho to shine.
-Guardiola has tried a few different systems this season including a back three.
-At the moment, he’s settled on a 4-1-4-1 that operates more like a 4-2-3-1, with Gundogan dropping slightly deeper.
+Guardiola has had to deal with a lot of injury issues this season, forcing him to field makeshift defences at times.
+But the absences have allowed the likes of Lewis and Savinho to shine at different times.

 Positive news for Pep Guardiola

-Going into the new season, there were a lot of doubts surrounding the future of Pep Guardiola.
-The Catalan’s contract was set to expire this summer, and he had hinted that his could be his final campaign in charge of Man City.
-These rumours were made stronger by Jurgen Klopp leaving Liverpool.
-Would Guardiola have the idea of leaving the Premier League planted in his mind?
+Going into the new season, there were a lot of doubts surrounding the future of Guardiola.
+The Catalan’s contract was set to expire this summer, and he had hinted that his could be his final campaign in charge.

 Guardiola’s first Premier League title was a record-breaking one, as Man City became the first side to hit 100 points in the division.
 They also broke the record for most goals in a single campaign, scoring 106.
-In fact, Man City have scored more than 90 goals in six of Guardiola’s eight full seasons in charge.
-They only failed in his first season and in 2020-21.

 Opposition fans were not as happy.
-Although some were holding onto the hope that Man City could face relegation with regards to their charges for allegedly breaking financial rules.
+Although, some were holding onto the hope that Man City could face relegation with regards to their charges for allegedly breaking financial rules.

 Man City’s Premier League 2024-25 squad

-PLAYER NAME POSITION AGE
+PLAYER NAME POSITION AGE (AS OF 14/03/25)

-Stefan Ortega Goalkeeper 31
+Stefan Ortega Goalkeeper 32

 Ederson Goalkeeper 31